 Net@EDU members primarily valued the personal networking component of the organization.
 Networking thought leaders from the community gathered for the Net@EDU Annual Meeting and at side meetings throughout the year, which gave members the opportunity to learn and strategize with colleagues as well as exchange ideas with and influence key government and industry leaders.

-The original Net@EDU Campus Cyberinfrastructure and Converged Communications working groups have been integrated into the EDUCAUSE Advanced Core Technologies Initiative (ACTI) as the Campus Cyberinfrastructure (ACTI-CCI) and Communications, Collaboration, and Mobility (ACTI-CCM) working groups in 2010.
+The original Net@EDU Campus Cyberinfrastructure and Converged Communications working groups were integrated into the EDUCAUSE Advanced Core Technologies Initiative (ACTI) as the Campus Cyberinfrastructure (ACTI-CCI) and Communications, Collaboration, and Mobility (ACTI-CCM) working groups in 2010.
 Read more about the evolution of Net@EDU into the Advanced Core Technologies Initiative (ACTI).

 In 2013, ACTI was dissolved and the working groups were moved under the EDUCAUSE Center for Analysis and Research as the ECAR Working Groups.